johnsogg/cs1300/README.md

 thinking, is rapidly becoming a basic literacy skill.
 By the end of this course (even if you don't continue with more advanced computer science courses) you should be able to pick up new languages, tools, technologies, and make them do tricks.
+You will also be able to have more intelligent, informed conversations with professional software engineers, interaction designers, and hackers.

 Grading and Course Structure
 =======